 The rescue of Germany’s rust belt

 The surrounding region, known as the Ruhr Valley, was once the largest and most polluted industrial and coal mining area in Europe.
-Imagine if the industrial stretches of northern New Jersey from New York to Philadelphia and the Lehigh Valley, an area about the size of the Ruhr, were unrelieved by the extensive natural woodlands and wild-growing forests of the Highlands or the beautiful, charming leafy towns, the Princetons and New Hopes and Morristowns.
-There’s nothing approaching these kind of wild refuges anywhere near the Ruhr or for that matter almost anywhere else in the Germany, where “forest” normally means monoculture or heavily-managed, low-diversity stands that don’t undergo natural successional growth.
+Imagine if the industrial stretches of northern New Jersey from New York to Philadelphia and the Lehigh Valley, an area about the size of the Ruhr, were unrelieved by beautiful, charming leafy towns, the Princetons and New Hopes and Morristowns and by the extensive natural woodlands and wild-growing forests of the Highlands.
+There’s nothing approaching these kind of wild refuges anywhere near the Ruhr or for that matter almost anywhere else in Germany, where “forest” normally means monocultures or heavily-managed woodlands whose biodiversity approaches the lowest levels that are physically possible and which don’t undergo natural successional growth.

-Then starting in the 70s and 80s, the mines and industry all but shut down due to globalization.
+Then starting in the 70s and 80s, most of the mines and industry shut down due to globalization.
+(Here you have to ask if the people flying into rage over the conversion from coal power to wind and solar also had the same outrage over the shipping of millions of industrial jobs to China.)
 Since that time, the area has undergone a massive transformation, the economy revived, and the toxic sites remediated.
-Today it’s a tidy and economically stable area with light manufacturing, pharmaceuticals and technology.
+Today it’s a tidy and economically stable area with light industry, pharmaceuticals and the like.

-Does it have inspired, beautiful urban planning and exciting examples of 21st-century livable cities?
+Does it have inspired, beautiful urban planning and thriving small-town Main Streets?
 Or responsible environmental stewardship?
 Is it admired by the enlightened urban planning community or featured in urban design magazines?
-No, no and no. It’s sterile and ugly and there’s virtually no nature anywhere, in any accepted sense of the term (forest that hasn’t been distrubed in 100 years or so, or streams allowed to run their natural course).
-Transportation is heavily car-centric and public transportation is a shambles by the once-high German standards.
+No, no and no. It’s sterile and ugly, the town centers are dying just like in the U.S. and there’s virtually no nature anywhere, in any accepted sense of the term (forest that hasn’t been disturbed in 100 years or so, or streams allowed to run their natural course).
+It’s still the car-oriented sprawl that has been championed since the 60s and public transportation is a shambles by the once-high German standards.

-And yet by American standards – low as that bar may be – the public transportation is outstanding.
-If there isn’t actual nature, countless spoil tips and landfills are being allowed to naturally reforest and should be semi-natural in another 50 years.
+And yet by American standards – low as that bar may be – the public transportation is excellent.
+If there isn’t actual nature, countless spoil tips and landfills are being allowed to reforest.
+They should be semi-natural in another 50 years or so, provided the forest authorities refrain from the aforementioned highly unnatural and regimented forest management practices.
 The region is crisscrossed by long-distance bike paths and well-documented industrial heritage culture routes.

 The insides aren’t all that accessible

 Sadly, you can’t see much of the tremendous, awe-inspiring innards of the buildings.
-You can to take a brisk-paced tour that goes through a building or two, and you can visit the Ruhr Museum which occupies three floors of the large coal washery building, and that’s pretty much it.
+You can to take a brisk-paced tour that goes through a building or two, and you can visit the nicely-executed Ruhr Museum which is nestled amongst the machinery and intact structures of the large coal washery building, and that’s pretty much it.
 Not as much as you’d expect given the size of the complex.

 Ruhr History Museum